OasisAlex/cse15l-lab-reports/lab_report_week5.md

 ./technical/plos/pmed.0020278.txt
 ./technical/plos/pmed.0020281.txt
 ```
+### explanation:
-Using the find command -name option to find every file that end with .txt file
+Using the find command -name option to find every file that end with .txt file.
+It is useful when you are searching all the files that is end with certain type.
+In this case it is .txt

+## code:
 ```
 [cs15lfa22ga@ieng6-203]:skill-demo1:157$ find ./technical -name *.*.txt ./technical/911report/chapter-13.1.txt